broeker/spacebook/pages/step-two.md

 * **metaDescription:** -- this can be used to create a custom description metatag on a page-by-page basis.
 If not present, the global metatag description from **sites.json** is used.
 * **title** -- you add a custom title to change the menu label (useful if you want a short key but a longer menu label)
 * **parent** -- this is used to set up a hierarchy of parent and child pages for your menu system.
-If you set the "parent" of a given page to match the "key" of another page, it will show up as a child page within the menu system.
+If you set the **parent** of a given page to match the **key** of another page, it will show up as a child page within the menu system.

 ::: callout
 **Mind your spaces!** Be sure to add one space after each entry in your frontmatter or it will cause an error in your build.
 :::

 ::: callout
-**Netlify CMS:** If you enable the optional [Netlify CMS integration](/netlifycms), all of these settings can also be changed via the CMS.
+**Did you know?:** If you enable the optional [Netlify CMS integration](/netlifycms), all of these frontmatter settings can be changed via the CMS.
 :::

 ## Add your content!

-Once you've got your frontmatter sorted out, you can begin adding or editing your content using simple markdown.
+Once you understand frontmatter, you can begin adding or editing your content using simple markdown.
 Anything that appears directly below your frontmatter will appear as the main body of your page, like so:

 ```
 ---